-A full-time employee will accrue seniority from his/her most recent date of hire in the Department, unless their separation was due to a medical condition as defined in Article 1 and below.
+A full-time employee will accrue seniority from his/her most recent date of hire in the Department.
 The Employer shall establish and maintain an accurate seniority list.
-As part of the employer's duty to maintain the seniority list, the following conditions apply:
+The seniority list will be brought up-to-date at least once per calendar year.